 Released at the NII Summit on December 15 in Washington, D.C., the report examines how innovation must drive U.S. competitiveness, prosperity, and security in the 21st century.
 According to NII leaders, strategies for improving America’s innovation agenda must target three key areas: talent, investment, and infrastructure.

 “Innovation is the key to economic growth and vitality nationally and here in Rhode Island.
-We are the smaller, more manageable place for collaborators to get their innovative ideas off the white board and onto the ground‑-an approach in Rhode Island that we call Innovation @ Scale,” says Kaplan.
+We are the smaller, more manageable place for collaborators to get their innovative ideas off the whiteboard and onto the ground‑-an approach in Rhode Island that we call Innovation @ Scale,” says Kaplan.
 “The NII report redefines innovation as the intersection between invention and insight.
-It is not an innovation until value is delivered and real world problems are solved.”
+It is not an innovation until a value is delivered and real-world problems are solved.”

 Kaplan served on the 21st Century Innovation Working Group chaired by IBM Senior Vice President Nick Donofrio.
 The working group focused on discovering the attributes of innovation success, identifying priority issues, and developing a framework to guide national innovation policy.
 The group’s findings were incorporated into the Innovate America report.

-Article reprinted with the premission of Melissa L Withers, Manager, Marketing Development Rhode Island Economic Development Corporation
+Article reprinted with the permission of Melissa L Withers, Manager, Marketing Development Rhode Island Economic Development Corporation